qmk/qmk_firmware/users/mtei/readme_matrix_read_cols_on_row.md

     /* ( ( <port_index>, <port_mask>, <matrix_row_mask> ), ... ) */ \
     ( (0, 0x10, 0x01) )
 ```
-Also, for example, the following example
+Also, for example, suppose we have a definition like the following example
 ```c
 #define MATRIX_COL_PINS { B4, B6 }
 ```
-The following will have the same meaning.
+In SWITCH_MATRIX_INPUT_0 The same pin assignment is written as follows
 ```c
 #define SWITCH_MATRIX_INPUT_0 \
     /* ( ( <port>, <mask>, <dev> ), ... ) */ \